brunomontezano/st-bruno/README.md

     sudo make clean install

 NOTE: Installing st-bruno will overwrite your existing st installation so make a backup of your current config if you need.

+Also, be sure to have a composite manager (`xcompmgr`, `picom`, `compton`, etc.) running if you want transparency.

+# Small Note on Emojis and Special Characters

+If st crashes when viewing emojis, install [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) or [libxft-bgra-git](https://aur.archlinux.org/packages/libxft-bgra-git/) from the AUR.

+Note that some special characters may appear truncated if too wide.
+You might want to manually set your emoji/special character font to a lower size in the `config.h` file to avoid this.